 2. Pray the Scriptures.

 I remember the first time I heard an elderly woman pray a Bible verse at church.
 It was so simple yet so powerful.
 I was intrigued.
 I decided that night when I got home that I was going to pray a Bible verse before I went to bed.
-It was one of the most powerful things I had ever experienced.
+It is one of the most powerful things I have ever experienced.
 The verse I prayed that night was:

 For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.

 That night as I went to sleep I felt a boldness like never before.
 I was no longer afraid of sleeping alone in my university apartment.
 The peace of God filled my heart and mind.
 And guess what else happened?
 I never ever forgot that verse!
 Praying the Scriptures has been another effective tool for my Scripture memory journey over the years.